udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/localization.md

 domainurl: ##DomainURL##
 ---

-# Localization
+# Getting started with Localization

 Localization library allows you to localize the text content of the Syncfusion Angular UI Components.
+This is useful if you want to display the UI in a language other than English.

-## Loading Translations
+## Loading translations

-To load a translation object in your application use [`load`](https://ej2.syncfusion.com/documentation/api/base/l10n#load) function of `L10n` class.
+To load a translation object in your application, you can use the load function from the @syncfusion/ej2-base module.
+This function takes an object that contains the translations for various languages, with the keys being the language codes and the values being the translation objects.

+For example, to load translations for English and French, you can do the following:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}